mozilla-services/socorro/CONTRIBUTING.rst

 Then rebuild your docker environment::

-  make dockerbuild
+  make build

 If there are problems, it'll tell you.

-.. note:: If you're unsure what dependencies to add to the constraints file, the error from running ``make dockerbuild`` should include a list of dependencies that were missing, including their version numbers and hashes.
+.. note:: If you're unsure what dependencies to add to the constraints file, the error from running ``make build`` should include a list of dependencies that were missing, including their version numbers and hashes.